TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

     Text rendering to try it out.
 The new rendering will become mandatory in August 2024.

-The main difference that concerns you is that the new PHP-base rendering requires a file called :file:`Documentation/guides.xml` for configuration while in Sphinx rendering a file called :file:`Documentation/Settings.cfg` was used.
-In the transition period we detect if a file called :file:`Documentation/guides.xml` is present and then switch to the new PHP-based rendering.
+The main difference that concerns you is that the PHP-based rendering requires a file called :file:`Documentation/guides.xml` for configuration while in Sphinx rendering a file called :file:`Documentation/Settings.cfg` was used.
+In the transition period we detect if a file called :file:`Documentation/guides.xml` is present and then switch to the PHP-based rendering.

 ..  _migrate_guides_xml: